tabet-f/CellularAutomata-CA/README.md

 Quick tutorial about Cellular Automata and how it works can be find <a target="_blank" href="http://mathworld.wolfram.com/CellularAutomaton.html">Math Wolfram: Cellular Automata Theory</a>

 #Demo
-You can download the <a href="https://raw.githubusercontent.com/tabet-f/CellularAutomaton-CA/master/CA-DEMO-BY-FADI-TABET.jar">JAR FILE</a> and run it
+You can download the <a href="https://raw.githubusercontent.com/tabet-f/CellularAutomaton-CA/master/CA-DEMO-BY-FADI-TABET.jar">DEMO JAR FILE</a> and run it.

 #Credit and License
 Fadi Tabet created this code so if you think this is neat and you need to reuse it you must credit the code author.